-When our funds were a little less vagrant, we might get lucky and cop a nice fat “dimebag”, which is ten dollars worth; or a “dubsack” (twenty dollars worth) of some Mexi-Cali brick weed, meaning we would get stupid high for the night.
-I wish I could tell you those were the days, but they weren’t.
+When our funds were a little less vagrant we might get lucky and cop a nice fat “dimebag”, which is ten dollars worth; or a “dubsack” (twenty dollars worth) of some Mexi-Cali brick weed, meaning we would get stupid high for the night.
+I wish I could tell you those were the days but they weren’t.

-If you had asked anyone of us back then how much an eight was, a quarter, or gasp, an ounce, we would have looked at you like you were a live-action cartoon.
+If you had asked anyone of us back then how much an eight was, a quarter or gasp, an ounce, we would have looked at you like you were a live-action cartoon.
 We simply had no concept of such sorcery.

-But you know what?
+And you know what?
 Most folks still have no concept of how their cannabis divides.
-Your average consumer only buys 1/8ths at a time, so many feel there is no need to understand the rest of those units of measure.
+Your average consumer only buys eights at a time, so many feel there is no need to understand the rest of those units of measure.
 But that is the WRONG idea.
 God forbid your ass gets bestowed a few ounces of weed and someone asks you to break it down.
 What will you do then?
 Refer to this chart of course.
 Or you could just, you know, buy an electronic scale from Amazon like most pot dealers do.

 Grams are typically the smallest amount of weed that you can buy.
 Again, refer to my anecdote of buying “nicks” and “dimebags” as these are typically one gram sacks (depending on how generous your dealer is).
 Some people may screw you over and sell you less; however, a gram is pretty standard if you’re purchasing smaller quantities.